 32. Libya noted significant progress in the promotion and protection of human rights.
-It welcomed the fact that Liechtenstein lifted its reservations to the Convention on the Rights of the Child.
+It welcomed the fact that Liechtenstein had lifted its reservations to the Convention on the Rights of the Child.
 It also welcomed the efforts taken to address violence against women and to promote gender equality.
 Libya made recommendations.

-33. Malaysia welcomed the measures taken by Liechtenstein to implement the recommendations of the 1st UPR.
+33. Malaysia welcomed the measures taken by Liechtenstein to implement the recommendations of the first UPR.
 It noted progress in the areas of gender equality, children's rights, the elderly and persons with disabilities, and measures to combat and prevent racism.
 Nonetheless, challenges remained with respect to racism, intolerance and xenophobia.
 Although measures had been taken to integrate persons from different ethnic and religious groups, Malaysia noted that Muslims continued to face a number of obstacles to practising their religion.
 Malaysia made recommendations.

 34. Mexico highlighted progress made by Liechtenstein since its first review and recognized in particular, the attention paid to the fight against racism and intolerance, as well as the promotion of efforts for the protection and strengthening of the rights of women and children.
-It also commended Liechtenstein's interest in favour of the protection of refugees and displaced persons.
+It also commended the interest of Liechtenstein in favour of the protection of refugees and displaced persons.
 Mexico made recommendations.

-35. Morocco noted preparations for the ratification of a range of human rights instruments, including CPED and OP-CRPD.
+35. Morocco noted preparations for the ratification of a range of human rights instruments, including the International Convention for the Protection of All Persons from Enforced Disappearance (CPED) and the Optional Protocol to the Convention on the Rights of Persons with Disabilities (OP-CRPD).
 The emphasis placed on the integration of foreigners and immigrants and strategies to integrate foreigners into a supportive environment of diversity and multilingualism were welcomed.
 It noted the various measures to combat racism through the establishment of a specialized unit to combat rightwing extremism and awareness-raising campaigns, among others.
 Morocco made a recommendation.

 36. The Netherlands stated that, although the human rights situation in Liechtenstein was excellent, there were challenges, including gender discrimination.
-It took note of the integration of the Office for Equal Opportunity with the new Office for Social Affairs and Society and expressed the expectation that this institution will prioritise non-discrimination and gender equality.
+It took note of the integration of the Office of Equal Opportunity with the new Office for Social Affairs and Society and expressed the expectation that the institution would prioritize non-discrimination and gender equality.
 It stated that, in the employment sector, women held positions of lower responsibility than men.
 The Netherlands requested information on the impartiality of the judiciary.
 The Netherlands made recommendations.